 This was a mash-up of two recipes created by two of my favourites - Roz Purcell at Natural Born Feeder and Sarah Wilson at I Quit Sugar (hers is called a Superfood Lasagne Cake and the full recipe is in her book Simplicious).

-Being able to have a relatively guilt-free lasagne is a total god-send; it's got everything but the pasta and actually really doesn't want for it at all.
+This recipe has got everything but the pasta and actually really doesn't want for it at all.
 The only problem is stopping at one portion....!
 This is a great one for packed lunches.

 PREP TIME: 40 minutes